Thumbprint Cookies

 Coconut or no Coconut?

 If you’re not into coconut, you can absolutely make these thumbprint cookies without the coconut coating.
 Simply skip dipping the cookie in egg whites and rolling in the coconut, and continue with the rest of the directions as usual.
-Another great option is to roll the cookie in granulated or powdered sugar for an icy or snow-like finish!
+Another great option is to roll the cookie in powdered sugar for a snow-like finish!
+You could even mix some cinnamon with granulated sugar and roll the cookie in that before baking, similar to snickerdoodles.
+Festive sprinkles would also be a fun alternative to coconut!

 Close up of a jam thumbprint cookie with the rest of the cookies in the background.